Skip to the content

 You can tie dream symbolism to your ancestry.

 If you have West African roots, try reading about Yoruba.
-If you have northern European roots, try looking into Norse mythology.
+If you have northern European roots, consider exploring Norse mythology.
 Earth-based witchcraft and spiritual practices can help you understand your dreams.
 Threads of ancestral elements connect you to common themes that show up throughout history.

-Tarot is another useful tool for dreamwork because of the depth of symbolic knowledge in the practice.
+Tarot is another useful tool for dreamwork because of the depth of its symbolic knowledge.
 In tarot, you’ll learn about the elements and what they represent.
 For example, knowing that fire can represent creativity can be beneficial to your dreamwork.

-Dreams are connected to the soul journey.
+Dreams are connected to the soul’s journey.
 Your soul journey connects you to your ancestry as well as your past and future lives.
 Don’t limit your exploration.
-If you have a dream that brings up cultural symbolism outside of what you know about yourself, explore it.
+If you have a dream that evokes cultural symbolism beyond what you know about yourself, explore it.

 If you want to take your dream interpretation deeper, pay attention to the planets.
 Astrology plays a role in the nature of our dreams.
 Take a beginner astrology course and get to know your personal planets.
 The sky is ever changing.
 As the planets move, they can influence the messages you receive.